What Does “Best Interest of the Child” Mean?

 At its core, the best interest of a child should be determined by focusing on meeting the child’s, not the parents’, fundamental needs, as well as encouraging opportunities for his or her development.
 Of course, the needs and best interests of each child are unique.
 The child’s health, education, family, interests, and wishes should be taken into consideration.

-As defined in the context of family law
+As Defined in the Context of Family Law

 It is much easier to pin down the meaning of the best interests of a child in regards to family law.
 This concept most often comes into play when planning living arrangements for a child during a divorce or child custody case.
-The objective of such arrangements should be to not only meet the physical and emotional needs of the child, but also to support the child’s sense of security and well-being.
+The objective of such arrangements should be not only to meet the physical and emotional needs of the child but also to support the child’s sense of security and well-being.

-As you might imagine, this often means providing the child with opportunities to develop relationships with both of his or her parents and as many immediate relatives as possible (grandparents, aunts, uncles, cousins, etc.) However, the court will also consider if maintaining a relationship with either parent has the potential to have a negative impact on the child’s development.
+As you might imagine, this often means providing the child with opportunities to develop relationships with both of his or her parents and as many immediate relatives as possible (grandparents, aunts, uncles, cousins, etc.).
+However, the court will also consider if maintaining a relationship with either parent has the potential to have a negative impact on the child’s development.

-How the Virginia courts determines the best interest of a child
+How the Virginia Courts Determines the Best Interest of a Child

 Virginia gives primary consideration to the best interest of the child when planning living arrangements.
 The following factors are of particular importance: